Cage farming is a nightmare that we can end

 - Make a donation to Compassion today

 - Share this page:

 Many famous faces have already joined the fight to End the Cage Age.
-A huge thank you to all our End the Cage Age heroes: Joanna Lumley, Deborah Meaden, Peter Egan, Kate Ford, Evanna Lynch and Mike Beckingham for making the uplifting campaign film, ‘Dear Humans’, along with everyone who has signed the petitions and spread the word for farm animals.
+A huge thank you to all our End the Cage Age heroes: Deborah Meaden, Joanna Lumley, Peter Egan, Kate Ford, Evanna Lynch, and Mike Beckingham for backing this campaign, along with everyone who has signed the petitions and spread the word for farm animals.

 Cages are cruel, outdated, and just plain wrong.
 Please continue to support by making a small donation today to End the Cage Age for all British farm animals.